-- 6.4.1 The following are the only grounds of appeal which will be considered: - (a) that there was a material procedural irregularity which may have affected the outcome: - (b) that there is evidence which was not considered by the Investigating Officer which may have affected the outcome and which the student could not reasonably have been expected to have submitted at the time; or - (c) that the decision is not one which, given the evidence, could be reasonably sustained. - 6.4.2 If the student wishes to appeal the sanction imposed by the Head of Accommodation they must notify the Director of Student Services in writing within 10 working days of the date of the Outcome Letter completing the Disciplinary Appeal Form that sets out the grounds for appeal. - 6.4.3 The Director of Student Services will review the student's grounds for appeal and decide if it has a real prospect of success or if there is some other compelling reason why the appeal should be considered. - 6.4.4 The Director of Student Services will contact the student and confirm whether the appeal will proceed or whether it will not progress.
-For non-progression, the reasons for the decision will be set out by the Director of Student Services. - 6.4.5 Should the appeal progress, the Investigating Officer shall be provided with a copy of the student's appeal and given an opportunity to respond (which may include the provision of documents).
-A copy of the Investigating Officer's response (if any) will be provided to the student by the Director of Student Services. - 6.4.6 The student's written appeal and the Investigating Officer's response (if any) will be considered by the Director of Student Services and their decision will be based upon the papers.
-The Director of Student Services may: - (a) uphold the decision of the Head of Accommodation; or - (b) set aside the decision of the Head of Accommodation and substitute their own decision. - 6.4.7 The Director of Student Services has the discretion to make a decision and I or impose a sanction that is more or less serious than that imposed by the Head of Accommodation.
-The Director of Student Services' decision is final. - 6.4.8 The student will be notified in writing of the Director of Student Services' decision together with the reasons for their decision within 10 working days of the decision being made
+- The following are the only grounds of appeal which will be considered: - a) There was a material procedural irregularity which may have affected the outcome - b) There is evidence which was not considered by the Investigating Officer which may have affected the outcome and which the student could not reasonably have been expected to have submitted at the time - c) The decision is not one which, given the evidence, could be reasonably sustained. - If the student wishes to appeal the sanction imposed by the Accommodation Manager they must notify the Head of Operations (FM) in writing within 10 working days of the date of the Outcome Letter completing the Disciplinary Appeal Form that sets out the grounds for appeal. - The Head of Operations (FM) will review the student's grounds for appeal and decide if there is a real prospect of success or if there is some other compelling reason why the appeal should be considered. - The Head of Operations (FM) will contact the student and confirm whether the appeal will proceed or whether it will not progress.
+For non-progression, the reasons for the decision will be set out by the Head of Operations (FM). - Should the appeal progress, the Investigating Officer shall be provided with a copy of the student's appeal and given an opportunity to respond (which may include the provision of documents).
+A copy of the Investigating Officer's response (if any) will be provided to the student by the Head of Operations (FM).

+- The student's written appeal and the Investigating Officer's response (if any) will be considered by the Head of Operations (FM) and their decision will be based upon the papers.
+The Head of Operations (FM) may: - a) uphold the decision of the Accommodation Manager or - b) set aside the decision of the Accommodation Manager and substitute their own decision. - The Head of Operations (FM) has the discretion to make a decision and/or impose a sanction that is more or less serious than that imposed by the Accommodation Manager.
+The Head of Operations' (FM) decision isfinal. - The student will be notified in writing of the Head of Operations' (FM) decision together with the reasons for their decision within 10 working days of the decision being made